wieluk/psychopy_linux_installer/README.md

 You can also launch PsychoPy directly using the absolute path:

-`${PSYCHOPY_DIR}/bin/psychopy`
+`${PSYCHOPY_DIR}/start_psychopy`

 Please reboot to apply security limits.

 **Note:**
-All commands, along with the installed versions and set paths will be displayed at the end of the script.
+All commands, along with the installed versions and set paths, will be displayed at the end of the script.

 ## Uninstalling PsychoPy